Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-hypermetropair/README.md

 ## Overview

-Batch querying HyperMetro pairs of a Huawei OceanStor Dorado storage system via the REST Interface, using the `https://${ip}:${port}/deviceManager/rest/${deviceId}/hypermetropair` endpoint.
-Cookies and iBaseTokens are stored and re-used (the session timeout period is usually 20 minutes).

-Hints:
+Checks the health, running status, and synchronization state of all HyperMetro pairs on a Huawei OceanStor Dorado storage system via the REST API (`/hypermetropair` endpoint).
+Alerts when any pair reports a non-normal state or synchronization issue.
+Reports link status, last sync time, sync duration, sync progress, local/remote data consistency and host access state per pair.

+**Alerting Logic:**

+* WARN if any pair's health status is not "Normal"
+* WARN if any pair's running status is not "Normal" or "Synchronizing"
+* WARN if link status is not "connected"
+* WARN if local data state is not "consistent"
+* WARN if remote data state is not "consistent"

+**Data Collection:**

+* Queries the Huawei OceanStor Dorado REST API at `https://<ip>:<port>/deviceManager/rest/<deviceId>/hypermetropair`
+* Authenticates via session tokens (iBaseToken + cookie), cached in a SQLite database to avoid repeated logins
+* On transient authorization errors, automatically retries up to 9 times with 1-second intervals

+**Compatibility:**

-* Tested on Huawei OceanStor Dorado 8000 V6 6.1.0.
+* Tested on Huawei OceanStor Dorado 8000 V6 6.1.0

+**Important Notes:**

-* Create a read-only API user that can perform query only.
+* Create a read-only API user that can perform queries only
-* Sometimes the API returns `This operation fails to be performed because of the unauthorized REST.
-Before performing this operation, ensure that REST is authorized.`, although everything is fine.
-In this case, the check simply tries to retrieve the data again, a maximum of 9 times within 9 seconds.
+* The default session timeout period on the storage system is 20 minutes; `--cache-expire` defaults to 15 minutes to stay within that window

 ## Fact Sheet